1. Home

 Session 3: Board Stewardship in a Resourced Nonprofit

-• Review the key indicators of financial sustainability every board member should know and monitor.
+• Identify key financial sustainability indicators that every board member should monitor.

 Session 4: Staff and Volunteer Loyalty in a Resourced Nonprofit